skyvers/Aged-care/readme.md

 _*Attributes:*_ Attributes contain information about each document (e.g. Resident's document attributes : name, id, photo, bio etc.).
 Attributes can have different data types and different view.

+_*Data type*_ Data type specifies which type of value an attribute name hold.
+* Text or String: Used for a combination of any characters that appear on a keyboard, such as letters, numbers and symbols.

+* Memo: Memo data type also called "Long Text".
+It is used to store large amount of text.

+* Date: A Date includes the time, the year, the name of the day of the week, and the time zone.

+* Image: Image data type is used where we want to upload an image in our document.

+* Integer: It is used to store the numeric values.

+* Association: This data type is used where there is a relationship between two entity object based on common attributes.
+An entity object only needs an association to access the data of another entity object.

 In this tutorial we have three documents:

 ##### 1. Define Resident Document and it's attributes:

 The resident document will contain the personal information about the residents and the information about the facility they admitted.